benelan/dotfiles/.github/README.md

 are flags that accept a value of `1` or `0` (default) to enabled/disable tools and other functionality.

-- `USE_GUI_APPS` - Install and use tools that only work on desktop machines.
+- `DESKTOP_MACHINE` - Install and use GUI tools that only work on desktop machines.
-- `USE_WORK_STUFF` - Setup the environment for work (aliases functions, etc.)
+- `WORK_MACHINE` - Setup the environment for work (aliases functions, etc.)
-- `USE_COPILOT` - Use the GitHub Copilot plugin in Neovim.
+- `COPILOT` - Use the GitHub Copilot plugin in Neovim.
-- `USE_CODEIUM` - Use the Codeium (free Copilot alternative) plugin in Neovim.
+- `CODEIUM` - Use the Codeium (free Copilot alternative) plugin in Neovim.
-- `USE_DEVICONS` - Use developer icons in various tools.
+- `NERD_ICONS` - Use developer icons in various tools.
 The icons are displayed in Neovim/Vim/Vifm/etc. by default when using Wezterm (since it [ships with Nerd Font glyphs](https://wezfurlong.org/wezterm/config/lua/wezterm/nerdfonts.html)), but they can be disabled by setting the option to `0`.
 If you don't use